DigitalCampus/oppia-docs/content/updating.rst

 How are users notified about course updates?
 ---------------------------------------------

+[we are working on ways to improve the course notification process]

 When a course is updated and published live, users will be notified on their phone for courses that they already have installed (when they have an internet connection available on their device).